Posted: Thu 1st Nov 2012

 Questions like this are a test of your ability to influence and persuade.
 The good news is that you don't have to be pushy to get what you want.
 Instead, you can use three key principles to persuade your listener that your suggestion, idea, proposal or request is a winning one.

 Reasons (minds) and emotions (hearts) are significant in how people make decisions.
 Decisions are invariably made emotionally first, and then justified logically.
-To engage minds
+To engage minds, do the following:

 - Structure your presentation effectively